 fuels becomes stable and the supply of renewable energy resources is readily available and

 History: 1974 c 307 s 1; 1980 c 579 s 4; 1981 c 356 s 248; 1987 c 312 art 1 s 10 subd 1

 Subdivision 1.[Repealed, 1Sp2003 c 11 art 3 s 16

 (a) There is established a Legislative Electric Energy Task Force to

 study future electric energy sources and costs and to make recommendations for legislation for an

 environmentally and economically sustainable and advantageous electric energy supply.

 (1) ten members of the house of representatives including the chairs of the Environment and

-Natural Resources Committee and the Energy Finance and Policy Division and eight members to
+Natural Resources Committee and Regulated Industries Subcommittee and eight members to be

-(2) ten members of the senate including the chairs of the Environment, Energy and Natural
+(2) ten members of the senate including the chairs of the Environment and Natural Resources

 (c) The task force may employ staff, contract for consulting services, and may reimburse the